IanAWP/IanAWP.github.io/ParallelProcessing.md

   </tr>
 </table>

 So that's that for now.
-In the next post I'll give a quick summary of what's left undone in this implementation, and introduce the quantized mesh terrain format, which I'm interested in supporting with this project in future.
+[In the final post in this series](SummaryAndFinalComments.md) I'll give a quick summary of what's left undone in this implementation, and introduce the quantized mesh terrain format, which I'm interested in supporting with this project in future.